If you enjoy what I have put together please consider donating any amount to support and help me to keep this valuable research going. Thanks!!

 Also on the bill: Calvin James, Denny Mitchell, Lewis Rich, The Other Two, Barry J. Saich, Paul Christian.
 The show was devised and produced by David M. Meyer.

-Thursday, September 2, 1965: 'Ready, Steady, Go! - The Rolling Stones Special Show, Live!', ITV-Rediffusion TV Show, Studio 5, Wembley Studios, 128 Wembley Park Drive, Wembley, London Borough of Brent, Greater London
+Thursday, September 2, 1965: ‘Ready, Steady, Go! - The Rolling Stones Special Show, Live!,’ ITV-Rediffusion, Studio 5, Wembley Studios, 128 Wembley Park Drive, Wembley, London Borough of Brent, Greater London (filmed date)

-Monday, September 20, 1965: IBC Recording Studios, 35 Portland Place, Marylebone, City of Westminster, Greater London
+Monday, September 20, 1965: I.B.C.
+Sound Recording Studios, 35 Portland Place, Marylebone, City of Westminster, Greater London

 Sunday, November 7, 1965: Bromel Club, Bromley Court Hotel, Bromley Hill, London Borough of Bromley, Greater London